Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Compressible law of the wall for temperature

 Here, \(\rho, p, T\) represent density, pressure, temperature, respectively. \(\mu\) and \(\lambda\) are the dynamic viscosity and molecular thermal conductivity. \( f_x \) is the external body force in streamwise direction. \(\delta_{ij}\) denotes Kronecker delta notation.
 The ideal gas material model \( p = \rho R T \) is used to close the governing equations, where \( R \) is gas constant.
 The specific heat capacities at constant volume and constant pressure are given by \( c_v = R/(\gamma - 1)\) and \( c_p = \gamma R/(\gamma - 1)\), respectively, where the specific heat ratio is \(\gamma = 1.4\).

 As pointed out by \citet{Huang1995}, the flow is driven by an external streamwise body force \( f_x \) in order to avoid non-zero streamwise gradients of mean density and pressure.
 Hence \( f_x \) acts as an "effective pressure gradient" to maintain a prescribed mass flow rate \( m = \int_0^{2h}{\bar\rho \tilde u}dy/2h \), which is in practice more relevant to explain the physics of a fully developed flow.
 The mean gradient of the actual, thermal dynamic pressure \(d\bar p/dx\) is zero \citep{Lusher2022}.
 Two types of body force are frequently implemented: volume-based, with \( -\left( \frac {\partial p} {\partial x}\right)_{eff} = f_x \), and density-based, with \( -\left( \frac {\partial p} {\partial x}\right)_{eff} = \rho f_x \).
-There is no significant difference regarding the resulting total shear stress profile \citep{Huang1995}.
-In this study, \( f_x \) is chosen to be the volume-based one, while \citet{Huang1995} implemented the second type.
+To derive the temperature transformation, \( f_x \) is chosen to be volume-based in this section.
+Variations for different configurations are introduced in Sec.~\ref{sec:performance_on_DNS_GV2024} and \ref{sec:performance_above_isoWall_of_LC2022}.

 In the temperature transformation, the primary goal is to establish the relationship between the mean temperature gradient and the heat flux.
 To achieve this, a momentum and energy balance analysis is required.